sree38/DSA-using-Python-week-1-solutions/README.md

-# DSA-using-Python-week-1 quiz solutions July 2022
+# Programming DSA-using-Python-week-1 quiz solutions July 2022

 # What does h(27993) return for the following function definition?